jzhou316/jzhou316.github.io/content/research/_index.md

         - Inference efficiency
         - Multimodal AI (w/ generation, evaluation, training, and novel applications)
         - Etc.

+        #### Recent Interests

+        **LLM + RL/reasoning**: I have been thinking a lot about LLM + RL, where RL may unlock new capabilities of LLMs or new ways of generation.
+There is still much to explore - I maintain an <a href="https://github.com/jzhou316/Post-DeepSeek-R1_LLM-RL">online project</a> of the fast progress in the space after DeepSeek R1 (with my personal bias).

         Please reach out to collaborate 😃
         I would also love to collaborate on data-driven interdisciplinary applications, such as applying core NLP/ML techniques in many problems such as in science, sociology, and engineering.